rillonline/rillonline.github.io/_pages/behind-enemy-lines/index.md

 Christabel had said it was a serious conflict In her scanning of many news outlets and some back channel conversations, a real power struggle was underway.
-It could change the politics in our area of the Primary Arm for many years to come.
+It could change the politics in  the Primary Zone for many years to come.
 Christabel believed several races would divide Lystra up and depending on how that shook out, free trade might be compromised.
 This was of great interest to the Space Traders Guild and they were having back channel conversations with all the major